ekedonald/LEMP-Stack-Implementation-In-AWS/README.md

 ![sudo mysql](./images/3.%20sudo%20mysql.png)

 * Run a security script that comes pre-installed with MySQL.
 This script removes insecure default settings and locks down access to your database system.
-Before running the script, you will set a password for the root user, using *mysql_native_password* as the as the default authentication method.
+Before running the script, you will set a password for the root user, using *mysql_native_password* as the default authentication method.
 You are defining this user's password as `PassWord.1`.

 ```bash
 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'PassWord.1';